SEO Content Marketing Strategy to Drive Leads and Sales

-Below, we will discuss all the necessary steps that I use in my B2B and enterprise SEO service to implement content marketing and optimize content for SEO, beginning with the first step.
+Below, we will discuss all the necessary steps that I use in my B2B SEO services to implement content marketing and optimize content for SEO, beginning with the first step.

 Step 1: Define Content Marketing Objectives

 Before anything else, it’s very important to first define the objectives—or goals— of your content marketing and SEO.

 Your content marketing goals should align well with your marketing goals, as well as your overall business objectives.
 Defining these goals is very important, so we can build the right strategic framework to pursue these goals.

 The main principles are that your content marketing goals should be: